MattKuhn123/MattKuhn123.github.io/_posts/2026-06-17-spring-aop-good-bad-ugly.markdown

 One piece of advice I got beforehand was "Simpler tends to be better".
 I could tell my advisor was trying to dissuade me from implementing this complex solution.

-At the time, though, I rebuffed that advice, thinking the same thing that I already wrote above; that what's _really_ at stake here is deciding _where_ the complexity lives, no _whether_ it's complex or not.
+At the time, though, I rebuffed that advice, thinking the same thing that I already wrote above; that what's _really_ at stake here is deciding _where_ the complexity lives, not _whether_ it's complex or not.
 So it didn't exactly feel to me like this advice applied.

 But, in hindsight, I think my anxiety (which I mentioned above) has to do with meeting expectations.
 In other words; do people _expect_ me to write abstract solutions?
 Or do people _expect_ me to solve localized problems, even if in a onsie-twosie manner?